htmlcoderexe/Boten-Dana/sequences/format.md

 Additionally, the following attributes may also be present:

 * ``target``: if set, the *Action* will act upon the message the current message is a reply to.
 If the current message doesn't have a message it is replying to, the *Action* will return a value equal to its type with ``_no_target`` appended.
 Currently any value Python evaluates to ``True`` has this effect, but for the sake of forward compatibility, using the exact value of ``reply`` is recommended
-* ``raw``: if set, the raw string before processing such as removing punctuation is matched against.

 ## List of Trigger types